alpmestan/ghc.nix/README.md

 and the cabal hashes are pinned in the toplevel flake (not via the flake inputs because that is currently not possible in an idiomatic way)

-To format all nix code in this repo, run `nix fmt`, to enter a development shell, run `nix develop`.
+To format all nix code in this repository, run `nix fmt`, to enter a development shell, run `nix develop`.

 ## direnv